 The licensing boards in question and the proposed rehabilitation program fall under the stewardship of the Bureau of Health Professions Licensure (‘BHPL’) at the Department.
 BHPL oversees and supports the Massachusetts Drug Control Program and 21 boards of registration and certification in health professions.
 It assesses the qualifications of applicants for health care professional licensure, registration, and certification.

-BHPL already has two rehabilitation programs of a similar nature for the Board of Registration in Nursing (SARP) and the Board of Registration in Pharmacy (PSUD).
-Both services will transition to the unified rehabilitation program when it is launched in 2024, and participants within these programs will not be impacted.
+BHPL previously established two rehabilitation programs of a similar nature for the Board of Registration in Nursing (SARP) and the Board of Registration in Pharmacy (PSUD).
+Both services transitioned to URAMP when it launched in December 2024.

 Address